luapower/website/www/md/faq.md

 of LuaDist.
 Someone else should write this, ideally an user of both systems.
 Feedback welcome.

-LuaDist is a git-based binaries-included distro with some similarities to luapower and a large module collection.
+LuaDist is a git-based binaries-included distro with many similarities to luapower and a large module collection.
 LuaDist supports more platforms and more compilers than luapower.
 LuaDist requires declaring all package dependencies.
 Building LuaDist binaries requires knowledge of